pokt-network/poktroll/docusaurus/docs/operate/configs/relayminer_config.md

 ## Suppliers

-The `suppliers` section of the configuration file is a list of suppliers that represent the services that the `RelayMiner` will offer to the Pocket network and their corresponding services to where the requests will be forwarded to.
+The `suppliers` section configures the services that the `RelayMiner` will offer to Pocket Network.
+It specifies exactly where those requests will be forwarded to by the Supplier's infrastructure.

-Each suppliers entry's `service_id` must reflect the on-chain `Service.Id` the supplier staked for and the `publicly_exposed_endpoints` list must contain the same endpoints hosts that the supplier advertised when staking for that service.
+Each suppliers entry's `service_id` MUST reflect the on-chain `Service.Id` the supplier staked for.
+In addition, the `publicly_exposed_endpoints` list MUST contain the same endpoints that the Supplier advertised on-chain when staking for that service.

 At least one supplier is required for the `RelayMiner` to be functional.